Elizabeth Sprague Coolidge: Support of composers and musical works

 Coolidge had a reputation for promoting "difficult" modern music (though she declined to support one of the most modern of all composers, Charles Ives).
 But she never aimed at such a reputation and explained her preferences in music as follows: "My plea for modern music is not that we should like it, nor necessarily that we should even understand it, but that we should exhibit it as a significant human document."
 Though American herself, she had no national preferences, and in fact most of her commissions went to European composers.
 She didn't have any urge to specifically promote women composers, either.

-She sponsored the 1927 tour of the United States of composer Ottorino Respighi and his wife, the soprano Elsa.
+She sponsored the 1927 tour of the United States of composer Ottorino Respighi and his wife, the soprano Elsa Respighi.
 The conclusion of the tour was a program held at the Library of Congress chamber music hall that she had funded, and at that occasion Respighi promised to dedicate his next musical composition to Mrs. Coolidge.
 That composition turned out to be the Trittico Botticelliano, inspired by three Botticelli paintings on display at the Uffizi museum in Florence, Italy.
 The first performance of the work was at a concert in Vienna at the end of that same year, with the Respighis in attendance.

 The most lasting memorial to Elizabeth Sprague Coolidge's patronage of music are the compositions which she commissioned from many leading composers of the early 20th century.
 Among the best-known of those compositions are the following: